 We continue our tour at Montepulciano Cathedral, which was built in the 1500s where an old church had stood.
 The cathedral looks out onto one of the loveliest squares in Italy.
 The only surviving parts of the previous building is the impressive 15th-century bell tower, whose upper section was left unfinished.
 The projecting façade was never finished either.
 The basilica’s interior displays an architecture framework of Florentine ascendency, austere and elegance through the precision of the plaster surfaces that alternate with the masonry bands in stone blocks.
 The design follows a Latin cross plan, divided into a nave and two aisles by striking pillars that support rounded arches.
 The pulpit stands on ionic columns on a pillar to the right.

-We conclude with Monte Oliveto Maggiore Monastery, the last "particular churches" chosen in this part of the region.
-The history of the monastery began in Siena around 1313, when Giovanni de’ Tolomei, a brilliant 40-year-old from a noble family, along with Patrizio Patrizi, Ambrogio Piccolomini and some other associates, decided to break with "normal” life.
-They decided to retire and chose, as a place of meditation, a remote possession of the Tolomei family located 30 kilometres from Siena.
-Here they lived years of semi-ascetic life until in 1319.
-Not to be confused with the various heretical sects of friars that abounded in the peninsula, they were recognised as a congregation by the "belligerent" bishop of Arezzo Guido Tarlati Pietramala.
-The new congregation decided to belong to the Order of the Benedictines, following the rule known as "ora et labora".
-Even today, a visit to the monastery is punctuated by traditional monastic life with a strict schedule, which is announced by the unmistakable sound of a bell.
+Our journey ends with the Monte Oliveto Maggiore Monastery, whose history began in Siena around 1313, when Giovanni de’ Tolomei, a brilliant noble in his forties, with Patrizio Patrizi, Ambrogio Piccolomini and other cohorts decided to break away from “normal” life.
+They decided to retreat, choosing as a place of meditation an isolated property belonging to the Tolomei family 36 kilometres from Siena.
+The group spent years of semi-ascetic life here until 1319 (so as not to be mistaken for the various heretical sects throughout Italy), they were recognised as the Congregation by the war-loving Bishop of Arezzo Guido Tarlati Pietramala.
+The new Congregation decided to belong to the Benedictine Order, following the “ora et labora” monastic practice.
+Still today a visit to the monastery is punctuated by a typically fraternal life, with strict opening and closing hours, announced by the unmistakable ringing of a bell.